EPTLLC/Brabus-Stories/left_behind.md

 Company: EasyProTech LLC (www.easypro.tech)
 Dev: Brabus
 Date: 2025-09-04 16:09:50 UTC
-Status: Created
+Status: Updated
 Telegram: https://t.me/easyprotech
 -->

 # Left Behind

-Morning light poured through cracks in the curtains, fell in stripes on the floor.
-The house was quiet, only somewhere in the wall a clock ticked.
-She entered without removing her coat, put her bag by the threshold.
-The door behind closed with a soft click.
+Morning light poured through gaps in the curtains, falling in stripes across the floor.
+The house was quiet.
+Only a clock ticked somewhere in the wall.

+She entered without taking off her coat.
+Set her bag by the door.
+The door closed behind her with a soft click.

+---

 The living room smelled of dust and something sweet, forgotten.

-On the table stood a cup, half-drunk, with brown sediment at the bottom.
-Nearby - a book, open in the middle, the corner of a yellowish page bent.
-She passed by without looking, but her fingers on the bag clenched.
+On the table—a cup, half-finished, with brown residue at the bottom.
+Beside it—a book, open in the middle, corner of the page folded down.

+She walked past without looking.
+But her fingers tightened on the bag strap.

+---

-The kitchen met her with cold.
-The sink was empty, no plates, no crumbs.
-On the windowsill - a pot with basil, leaves withered, earth cracked.
-She reached for the faucet but stopped.
-She took a sponge, dry and hard, ran it across the countertop.
-Dust gathered in a gray lump.
+The kitchen greeted her with cold.

+The sink was empty.
+No dishes, no crumbs.
+On the windowsill—a pot of basil, leaves withered, soil cracked.

+She reached for the faucet, then stopped.
+Picked up a sponge—dry, stiff—ran it across the counter.
+Dust gathered into a gray clump.

 The sponge fell back.

+---

-In the hallway - a pair of boots by the wall.
-One slightly tilted, laces untied.
-She stepped over them but stumbled on the rug, that same one with the worn pattern.
-The rug remained lying, crumpled.
+In the hallway—a pair of boots by the wall.
+One tilted slightly, laces untied.

+She stepped over them but stumbled on the rug—that same one, with the worn pattern.

+The rug stayed crumpled.

+---

 The bedroom was untouched.

-The bed was made, but the pillow on one side was dented, as if someone had just gotten up.
-On the nightstand - glasses, folded neatly, lenses dusty.
+Bed made, but the pillow on one side was dented, as if someone had just gotten up.
+On the nightstand—glasses, folded neatly, lenses dusty.

 She opened the closet.

-Hangers clinked, empty, but one shirt hung, wrinkled, with a coffee stain on the cuff.
-The closet door remained open.
+Hangers clinked—empty.
+But one shirt hung there, wrinkled, with a coffee stain on the cuff.

+And the smell.

+His smell—barely there, almost dissolved into the dust.
+But it was here.
+Still here.

+She stood motionless until the scent faded completely.
+Then closed the door.

+---

-She returned to the living room, sat on the sofa.
+She returned to the living room.
+Sat on the couch.
 Springs creaked.

-On the armrest - a wool blanket, rolled unevenly, the corner hanging to the floor.
+On the armrest—a wool blanket, unevenly folded, corner hanging to the floor.

 She didn't straighten it.

-Just sat, looking at the light stripes crawling across the room.
-The clock ticked, but the hands seemed not to move.
+Just sat, watching the stripes of light crawl across the room.
+The clock ticked.
+The hands didn't seem to move.

+---

-In the bag by the threshold something clinked - keys, coins, doesn't matter.
-She ignored it.
-She stood, approached the window, pulled apart the curtains.
-Light rushed in, sharp, blinding.
-Outside - the street, wet from recent rain, and the neighbor's dog lazily wandering along the fence.
+She stood.
+Walked to the window.
+Pulled the curtains apart.

+Light flooded in—sharp, blinding.
+Outside—the street, wet from recent rain.
+The neighbor's dog ambled lazily along the fence.

 She looked but didn't see.

+---

 Back to the table.

-The book was still there.
-She took it, ran her finger along the bent page.
-The paper was rough, slightly yellowed.
-She closed the book, put it in place.
+The book still there.
+She picked it up, ran her finger along the folded page.
+Paper rough, slightly yellowed.

+Closed the book.
+Put it back.

 Didn't touch the cup.

+---

-The door creaked when she left.
-She left the bag by the threshold.
-The lock clicked, and her steps faded on the porch.
+The door creaked as she left.

+The bag stayed by the threshold.

+The lock clicked.
+Footsteps faded on the porch.

+---

+She walked down without looking back.

+Rain had left puddles on the sidewalk.
+Her shoes got wet, but she didn't notice.

+The street was empty.
+Only the neighbor's dog barked in the distance.

+She reached the corner where they used to turn together toward the park.

+Stopped.

-She descended from the porch without looking back.
-Rain had left puddles on the sidewalk, and her shoes got wet, but she felt nothing.
-The street was empty, only the neighbor's dog barked in the distance.
-She reached the corner where they used to turn to the park together.
-She stopped.
-The wind brought the smell of wet grass, and for a second it seemed he was nearby, walking slightly ahead, as always.
+The wind brought the smell of wet grass, and for a second she thought—he was there, walking just ahead, like always.

 But the sidewalk was empty.

-She adjusted her coat collar and kept walking, nowhere in mind, everywhere in loss.
+She adjusted her coat collar and walked on.

+Not knowing where.